 We Will Fix You

 So, a lot has happened in the last little while.
-My middle of the prairies city named Calgary, has flooded and had a train derail on a weakened bridge with petroleum tankers on it liable to explode if not handled correctly.
+My middle of the prairies city named Calgary has flooded and had a train derail on a weakened bridge with petroleum tankers on it liable to explode if not handled correctly.
 All within a week.
 It’s not hell or high water, it’s hell and high-water…bah dum bum.
 But all kidding aside the city has been through a lot, but the community has banded together and helped each other out.
 Here is an example of who and what we Calgarians are all about.
 The other day they had a call for volunteers to muster at the local football stadium to help with clean up.
 They asked for seven hundred people, seven THOUSAND showed up.
-We are just good people I guess, and being Canadian we would probably have being nice hard wired into our DNA.
+We are just good people I guess, and being Canadian we would probably have to be nice hard-wired into our DNA.
 It makes you feel good that you know people are looking out for you, watching your back, especially in your own community.
 It makes you feel part of something bigger.
 Not bigger scary, bigger warm and fuzzy.
 You get the picture.

 If you would like to help out, please follow this link here.